Integrating Application Runtime and Kubernetes

 Kubernetes Native Cloud Foundry Application Runtime

-By combining Eirini and the CF Containerization projects, the community will have access to a Kubernetes native implementation of Cloud Foundry Application Runtime.
+By combining Eirini and the Project Quarks, the community will have access to a Kubernetes native implementation of Cloud Foundry Application Runtime.